+SECTION 5.
 EFFECTIVE DATE

 This Ordinance shall take effect upon its being filed by the Department of State.

-PASSED AND ENACTED BY THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, this 12th day of June, 2017.

-BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA

-By

-DANIEL B. LEEPER

-Its: Chairman
+Adopted this 13th day of May, 2019 by the Board of County Commissioners of Nassau County, Florida.

-ATTEST AS TO CHAIRMAN'S SIGNATURE:

-JOHN A. CRAWFORD

-Its: Ex-Officio Clerk

-Approved as to form by the County Attorney:
+BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA By: JUSTIN M. TAYLOR Its: Chairman ATTEST AS TO CHAIRMAN'S SIGNATURE: JOHN A. CRAWFORD Its: Ex-Officio Clerk Approved as to form by the County Attorney: MICHAEL S. MULLIN

-MICHAEL S. MULLEN